 How long is sake good for?

 Sake will last 12-24 months in the fridge; however, it is best to drink it within one year of opening.
 An unopened bottle will store for up to 10 years.
+You can find out more about how to store sake here.

 Asking the question “how does sake taste” is a lot like asking what wine tastes like.
 It is a broad question that is difficult to define in one sentence.
 Different brands, use of ingredients and manufacturing processes result in a wide range of flavors and aromas.
 I’d sum up sake as a mildly sweet, clean tasting drink with a well-balanced combination of astringent and savory flavor.